-Planning to visit this temple?
+Planning to visit Somnath temple?
 Explore our Somnath Tour here.

 Somnath Temple History

-- As per the historians, the time of construction for the first temple at Somnath is unknown.
-However, it is recorded that the second temple was built at the site around 649 CE by the Seuna kings of Vallabhi better known as the Yadavas of Devagiri.
+As per the historians, the time of construction for the first temple at Somnath is unknown.
+However, around 649 CE the Seuna kings of Vallabhi ( Yadavas of Devagiri) built the second temple.
 They ruled parts of present-day Maharashtra, Gujarat, Madhya Pradesh and Karnataka.

-- Al-Junayd, the Governer of Sindh destroyed the temple in around 725 CE during invasions of Gujarat and Rajasthan.
-The King Nagabhata ll is said to have constructed the third temple in 815 CE.
+Al-Junayd, the Governer of Sindh destroyed the temple in around 725 CE during invasions of Gujarat and Rajasthan.
+The King Nagabhata ll constructed the third temple in 815 CE.
 In 1024, Mahmud of Ghazni again attacked the Somnath temple.
 Then, King Bhoja of Malwa and King Bhimdev I of Patan reconstructed the temple.

 Alauddin Khilji’s forces again destroyed the temple.
 Then King Mahipala, the then king of Saurashtra rebuilt it in 1308.
 Moreover, in 1375 and 1451 by Muzaffar Shah I of the Gujarat Sultanate and Mahmud Begada, the Sultan of Gujarat respectively, made repeated assaults at the temple.

 Significance of Somnath temple

-- The Somnath Temple is believed to be the Primary or the First Jyotirlinga among the 12 Jyotirlingas in Hindu mythology.
-Lord Shiva is said to have appeared in a fiery column of light from this Linga.
-The Linga is also believed to be Swayanbhu (self – born) in nature and is worshiped by millions of people in India and around the world.
+The Somnath Temple is the Primary or the First Jyotirlinga among the 12 Jyotirlingas in Hindu mythology.
+Lord Shiva appeared in a fiery column of light from this Linga.
+The Linga is Swayanbhu (self – born) in nature and millions of people in India and around the world worship it.

-- It is called the “Shrine eternal” because it was destroyed six times in history but still every time, was rebuilt in glory.
-The Consecration ceremony for the present structure was held under Dr. Rajendra Prasad with the words ” The Somnath Temple signifies that the power of creation is always greater than the power of destruction.”
+It is “Shrine eternal” because it was destroyed six times in history but still every time, was rebuilt in glory.

-- Syamantak Mani, the Philosopher’s stone associated with Lord Krishna is hidden inside Shiva Linga in the temple.
+Syamantak Mani, the Philosopher’s stone associated with Lord Krishna is hidden inside Shiva Linga in the temple.
 This stone is supposed to be magical with the ability to produce gold.
-It is believed that it is responsible for creating a magnetic field around itself which keeps the Linga floating above the ground.
+It is responsible for creating a magnetic field around itself which keeps the Linga floating above the ground.

 Somnath Temple Timings

-- Items such as Belts, Mobile phones, Cameras and Shoes are not allowed inside the temple.
 Free stalls are available for shoes.
-Lockers are available for storing Cameras and Phones at the entrance of the temple.
+Lockers are also available for storing Cameras and Phones at the entrance of the temple.

-- Wheelchair facilities for disabled and senior citizens are available at the gate of the temple, and Lift facilities are available inside the temple.
+Wheelchair facilities for disabled and senior citizens are also available at the gate of the temple, and Lift facilities are available inside the temple.

 Somnath Temple Dress code

-It is advised by the Somnath Temple management that dresses such as mini-skirts, revealing tops, shorts, etc. should be avoided.
-Smoking is not allowed inside and around the temple premises.
+The Somnath Temple management recommends that one should avoid dresses such as mini-skirts, revealing tops, shorts, etc.

 Festivals celebrated at Somnath Temple

-- Shivratri – It is celebrated as a day when Lord Shiva marries Goddess Parvati.
+Shivratri – It is the day when Lord Shiva married Goddess Parvati.
 It usually occurs in late February to early March.

-- Homatmak Atirudra – This yagna is considered to be the most powerful and the most sacred yagna out of all the Mahayagnas.
-It is believed that conducting this Yagna washes away your sins and brings peace and prosperity.
-Atirudra consists of eleven recitations of Maha Rudra.
-One Maharudram is completed every day, hence the Atirudra yagna is completed in eleven days.
+Homatmak Atirudra – This yagna is the most powerful and the most sacred yagna out of all the Mahayagnas.
+Conducting this Yagna washes away your sins and brings peace and prosperity.
+Further, Atirudra consists of eleven recitations of Maha Rudra.

-- Homatmak Maharudra – This Pooja involves 56 highly learned Vedic Pandits reciting Rudras in one place.
-Recitations of Rigveda, Samveda, Yajurveda and Atharva Veda is done in front of the deities of the temple.
+Homatmak Maharudra – This Pooja involves 56 highly learned Vedic Pandits reciting Rudras in one place.
+The priest also recites Rigveda, Samveda, Yajurveda and Atharva Veda in front of the deities of the temple.

-- Homatmak Lagurudra – This Abhishek is done to resolve issues related to health and wealth.
-It is also done to remove the evil effects of planets in the horoscope.
+Homatmak Lagurudra – This Abhishek is done to resolve issues related to health and wealth.
+It also removes the evil effects of planets in the horoscope.

-- Savalaksha Samput Mahamrityunjaya Jaap – This Abhishek is done to increase longevity and immortality of the person.
+Savalaksha Samput Mahamrityunjaya Jaap – This Abhishek increases longevity and immortality of the person.

 Other Poojas and Abhishekams include Savalaksha Bilva Pooja, Kalsarpa yog Nivaran Vidhi, Shivpuran Path, Mahadugdh Abhishek, Gangajal Abhishek and Navagraha Jaap.

-- By Road – Somnath is well connected by State Transport buses to major cities in Gujarat like Ahmedabad, Junagadh, Dwarka and Chorwad.
+By Road – Somnath connects well to major cities in Gujarat like Ahmedabad, Junagadh, Dwarka and Chorwad by state roadways.

 Where to stay at Somnath Temple